aureliesueur/Groupomania/README.md

 RUN THE APP

 You will need two terminal windows : one for frontend, one for backend.
-On frontend terminal : run "npm runserve".
+On frontend terminal : run "npm run serve".
 The app's frontend is visible on http://localhost:8080/.
 On backend terminal : run "npm install" (ou "sudo npm install" sur Mac) puis "node server" ou "nodemon server.js".
 The server should run on localhost with default port 3000.